timoteosoutello/dev-spring-data-rest/README.md

 1.3-) Installing database

-Up to who want to be used, neet to change the pom dependency and datasource parameters
+Depends on what to be used, need to change the pom dependency and other datasource parameters

-# spring.datasource.url=jdbc:....
+spring.datasource.url=jdbc:
-# spring.datasource.driver-class-name=
+spring.datasource.driver-class-name=

 2-) Running application by command line: